-In its calculation of an export price relevant to the inquiry period, an adjustment to the export price ascertained in the original investigation has been made with reference to what the Commission considers to be the most reliable information at hand, namely the movement in the verified ascertained normal values for CELSA between the original investigation period and the current inquiry period.
+In its calculation of an export price relevant to the inquiry period, an adjustment to the export price ascertained in the original investigation has been made with reference to what the Commission considers to be the most reliable information at hand, namely the movement in the verified ascertained normal values for CELSA between the original investigation period, which was subject to Review of Anti-dumping Measures relating to Compañía Española de Laminación, S.L.
+(Review 380), and the current inquiry period.